30-Dec-2008: vbcc 0.9 release.|

 Compiler target Atari TOS M680x0.

 Compiler target Atari MiNT M680x0.

 Just click the Install icon.
 Or refer to chapter 1.3.3 of the

 Refer to the Unix installation instructions in chapter 1.3.1 of the

 Please support vbcc by contacting the authors if you find

 any bugs or problems.
-Supporting seven different architectures
+Supporting nine different architectures

 makes testing extremely time consuming, so this release is